Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: Results and Discussion

-Although the Switch Transformer outperforms several other models, including DistillBERT, CamemBERT, FlauBERT, FrALBERT, and the conventional Transformer model, its performance falls short when compared to two of our previous studies \cite{le2021detecting, le2023adaptation} that extensively analyzed a conceptual framework for detecting a patient's health condition from contextual input to output.
-The proposed framework in those studies utilized a combination of TF-IDF (term frequency-inverse document frequency) and MLP-NN (multilayer perceptron neural network), achieving an overall classification performance of 89\% accuracy, 88\% recall, and 89\% precision.
+Although the MoE-Transformer outperforms several other models and the conventional Transformer model, its performance falls short when compared to two of our previous studies \cite{le2021detecting, le2023adaptation} that extensively analyzed a conceptual framework for detecting a patient's health condition from contextual input to output.
+On the same dataset, the proposed framework in those studies utilized a combination of TF-IDF (term frequency-inverse document frequency) and MLP-NN (multilayer perceptron neural network), achieving an overall classification performance of 89\% accuracy, 88\% recall, and 89\% precision.
 Moreover, sparsity reduction significantly affected classifier performance in downstream tasks, and a generative AE (autoencoder) learning algorithm effectively leveraged sparsity reduction to help the MLP-NN classifier achieve 92\% accuracy, 91\% recall, 91\% precision, and 91\% F1-score.
-These findings suggest that the simpler frameworks are effective for this specific context and highlight the limitations of the Switch Transformer model.
+These findings suggest that the simpler frameworks are effective for this specific context and highlight the limitations of the MoE-Transformer model.